wa22im/react-slack-clone/README.md

 uploading and displaying image messages using Firebase Storage

-notifications to display new messages in other channels

 showing when users are online / offline

 searching messages within created channels